Best time to visit Rajasthan

 Significance: All the lakes within the state are filled up during monsoons, making it more beautiful.

-Why you should visit now: The temperature in Rajasthan becomes comfortable and cozy, making it a popular time to visit Rajasthan.
+Why you should visit now: The temperature in Rajasthan becomes comfortable and cosy, making it a popular time to visit Rajasthan.

 Know before you visit: The place will become more humid during the monsoons, so prepare for this kind of weather in Rajasthan.